 Federal Direct Loans

 Federal Direct Loans are low-interest loans for students to help pay for the cost of a Student’s education.
 The lender is the U.S. Department of Education.
 Federal Direct Subsidized Loans are based on financial need.
 The federal government pays the interest during in-school, grace and deferment periods.
 Federal Direct Unsubsidized Loans are not based on financial need.
 The federal government does not pay the interest for these loans.
 Students may choose to defer interest payments until repayment begins; however, the student is responsible for all interest that accrues.
+You can review more information about federal student loans including interest rates online at www.studentloans.gov.

 Parents of dependent undergraduate students and/or Graduate students may apply for a Federal Direct PLUS Loan at www.studentloans.gov by clicking on Start PLUS Application Process after signing in on the site (the parent should sign in).
 A PLUS Loan requires creditworthiness on behalf of the parent, and applying for PLUS credit approval creates a hit on your credit report.
 If you list Brenau University on your Parent’s PLUS application, we will be notified electronically regarding your eligibility to borrow funds.
 If a parent is denied a PLUS Loan as a result of credit pre-screening, the dependent student may be eligible to borrow additional Unsubsidized Federal Direct Loan funds.
 For more information about Federal Direct PLUS Loans as well as all other federal student aid programs, please visit www.studentaid.ed.gov.